Android-for-Python/Android-for-Python-Users/README.md

 The [full list of permissions](https://developer.android.com/reference/android/Manifest.permission) is documented by Google.
 In general you must research the permissions needed by your app, resist the temptation to blindly guess.

 Note: starting with Android api 33 the names of the shared storage permissions changed.
-[See](#storage-permissions).
+See [Storage Permissions](#storage-permissions).

 ## Manifest permissions